What is FU Money and How Do I Get Some?

 How to save money:

-Most people can find at least one thing in these posts that will help them evaluate their spending habits and increase their savings rate.
+Most people can find at least one thing in these posts to help them evaluate their spending habits and increase their savings.

 Budgeting and finding ways to save are the first steps in gaining control of your finances.
-Once you master that, you can move on to building wealth with investment returns.
+Once you master that, you can build wealth with investment returns.

 Investing

 But the question is – where?
-Where can you safely invest your money so it will grow and give you the ability to nope out of a toxic job?
+Where can you safely invest your money so it will grow and allow you to escape a toxic job?

 No investment is guaranteed.
 We can never know what the future holds, and even something that seems like a sure thing can fail.
 Still, investing is the best way to grow your money.